NiklasElsaesser/FaceBias/README.md

 [3]Google, "Colaboratoy FAQ", [Site](https://research.google.com/colaboratory/faq.html), 2023.[FAQ]\
 [4]WandB, "Website", [Weights&Biases](https://wandb.ai/site), 2023.[Site]\
 [5]OpenCV, "About", [OpenCV](https://opencv.org/about/), 2023.[Site]\
-[6]@misc {noauthor2020NeuronaleNetze,
+[6]@misc {noauthor2020LearnTensorFlow,
-title = {Neuronale Netze programmieren mit Python}, editor = {Steinwendner, Joachim [Verfasser/in] and Schwaiger, Roland [Verfasser/in]}, series = {Rheinwerk Computing}, address = {Bonn}, publisher = {Rheinwerk Verlag}, year = {2020}, edition = {2., aktualisierte und überarbeitete Auflage}, isbn = {978-3-8362-7452-4},
+title = {Learn TensorFlow 2.0: implement machine learning and deep learning models with Python}, editor = {Singh, Pramod [Verfasser/in] and Manure, Avinash [Verfasser/in]}, series = {Springer eBook Collection}, address = {Berkeley, CA}, publisher = {Apress}, year = {2020}, isbn = {978-1-4842-5558-2}, isbn = {9781484255605 (Druck-Ausgabe)},
-isbn = {9783836274500 (Druck-Ausgabe)},
-isbn = {9783836274500 (Sekundärausgabe)},
+isbn = {9781484255575, 9781484255599, 9781484255605 (Sekundärausgabe)},
-language = {Deutsch},
+language = {Englisch},
-keywords = {Neuronales Netz.
-Programmierung.
+keywords = {TensorFlow.
+Maschinelles Lernen.
+Deep learning.
+Künstliche Intelligenz.
 Python / Programmiersprache.
 Programmiersprache.
-Maschinelles Lernen.
-TensorFlow.
-Neuronales Netz.
-Programmiersprache.
-Deep learning.
-Python 3.x}, note = {1 Online-Ressource (479 Seiten)}, abstract = {Neuronale Netze stehen im Mittelpunkt, wenn es um Künstliche Intelligenz und Machine Learning geht.
-Sie revolutionieren Bild- und Spracherkennung, Spiele-KIs und vieles mehr.
-Zum Glück lassen sich die genialen Ideen dahinter einfach erklären.
-Um sie zu verstehen und einzusetzen, programmieren Sie verschiedene Netztypen selbst nach!
-Und zwar in Python, der Hauptsprache der KI-Welt.
-Sie werden sich dabei mit Mathematik und Programmierung befassen, brauchen aber keine konkreten Vorkenntnisse.}, note = {Description based on publisher supplied metadata and other sources.}, }\
+Programmierung}, note = {1 Online-Ressource (XVI, 164 p.
+126 illus.)}, abstract = {Chapter 1: Introduction to TensorFlow 2.0 -- Chapter 2: Supervised Learning with TensorFlow 2.0 -- Chapter 3: Neural Networks and Deep Learning with TensorFlow 2.0 -- Chapter 4: Images with TensorFlow 2.0 -- Chapter 5: NLP Modeling with TensorFlow 2.0 -- Chapter 6: TensorFlow Models in Production. .},
+abstract = {Learn how to use TensorFlow 2.0 to build machine learning and deep learning models with complete examples.
+The book begins with introducing TensorFlow 2.0 framework and the major changes from its last release.
+Next, it focuses on building Supervised Machine Learning models using TensorFlow 2.0.
+It also demonstrates how to build models using customer estimators.
+Further, it explains how to use TensorFlow 2.0 API to build machine learning and deep learning models for image classification using the standard as well as custom parameters.
+You'll review sequence predictions, saving, serving, deploying, and standardized datasets, and then deploy these models to production.
+All the code presented in the book will be available in the form of executable scripts at Github which allows you to try out the examples and extend them in interesting ways.
+You will: Review the new features of TensorFlow 2.0 Use TensorFlow 2.0 to build machine learning and deep learning models Perform sequence predictions using TensorFlow 2.0 Deploy TensorFlow 2.0 models with practical examples.}, }\
 [7]@misc {Mukhopadhyay2023AdvancedData,
 author = {Mukhopadhyay, Sayan},